KatekovAnton/MACS-docs/API/GameMatchPlayer.md

 ```
 Creates unit of given type located on a given coordinates.
 You should place it on the map manually.

+!
+You should not retain this unit in script for a long time because unit can be killed and script will never know it

 Parameters:
 - **Int posx** - position x
 - **Int posy** - position y